kkots/ggxrd_hitbox_overlay_2211/README.md

 4. Go to downloaded folder and launch `ggxrd_hitbox_injector.exe`.

-5. Start a match.
-Hitboxes should display.
+5. Start training mode.
+Hitboxes should display (they won't display in online matches by default).

 Read the [Hitboxes](#hitboxes) section to understand what the colors mean.
 Read the [Default Hotkeys](#default-hotkeys) section to know what the default hotkeys are.